broksainis/mflix/README.md

-Express + React + Mongo sample application
+## Express + React + Mongo sample application
+- Lets you search for movies through IMDB movies database (years 1893-2015) by providing fragment of the title and movie rating

 ![mflix](./Preview.png)